Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 * Complete control of Contrast
 * Ability to fix bugs or enhance flaw-finding capabilities without a regularly scheduled software update

-The challenges with using a Level 2 rule, as opposed to a Level 1 rule include:
+The challenges with using a Level 2 rule, as opposed to a Level 1 rule, include:
 * Requires expertise in the Contrast policy XML language
 * Mistakes made using Level 2 rules can hurt performance and hide true positives
 * Requires a centralized management of a policy file outside of TeamServer